 From that time forth she lived in caves and among mountain cliffs.
 Her form faded with grief, till at last all her flesh shrank away.
 Her bones were changed into rocks and there was nothing left of her but her voice.
 With that she is still ready to reply to any one who calls her, and keeps up her old habit of having the last word.

-He stooped down to drink, and saw his own image in the water; he thought it was some beautiful water-spirit living in the fountain.
-He stood gazing with admiration at those bright eyes, those locks curled like the locks of Bacchus or Apollo, the rounded cheeks, the ivory neck, the parted lips, and the glow of health and exercise over all.
+He stooped down to drink, and saw his own image upon the water; he thought it was some beautiful water-spirit living in the fountain.
+He stood gazing with admiration at those bright eyes, those locks curled like the locks of Bacchus or Apollo, the rounded cheeks, the ivory neck, the parted lips, and the glow of health and muscles over all.
 He fell in love with himself.
 He brought his lips near to take a kiss; he plunged his arms in to embrace the beloved object.
 It fled at the touch, but returned again after a moment and renewed the fascination.

 He could not tear himself away; he lost all thought of food or rest, while he hovered over the brink of the fountain gazing upon his own image.
 He talked with the supposed spirit: “Why, beautiful being, do you shun me?
 Surely my face is not one to repel you.
 The nymphs love me, and you yourself look not indifferent upon me.
 When I stretch forth my arms you do the same; and you smile upon me and answer my beckonings with the like.”